andrimanna/homebridge-Gpio-Switch/README.md

 # homebridge-gpio-switch
 This Homebridge plugin enables you to read the state of a switch connected to the gpio and expose it in HomeBridge as StatelessProgrammableSwitch.
+It support single, double and long press.

 ## Setup

-1) Wire whatever kind of switch you prefer to your Raspberry Pi.
+1) Wire whatever kind of switch (pushbutton is better) you prefer to your Raspberry Pi with a pullup resistor.

 <img src="docs/circuit.png" width="300">